Cellular-Imaging-Amsterdam-UMC/CI-ImagingLIF/README.md

 The code is tested on Windows, so linux/mac users should probably have to change some parts of the code (changing \ in  /) The xml2struct and xm2lstructstring MEX64 sources can be found in the xm2struct subfolder.
 Or use the slower m files (and change this in the code)

-To the binary Windows release, download and install the Windows version of the MATLAB Runtime for R2022b from the following link on the MathWorks website: https://www.mathworks.com/products/compiler/mcr/index.html
+To run the binary Windows release, download and install the Windows version of the MATLAB Runtime for R2022b from the following link on the MathWorks website: https://www.mathworks.com/products/compiler/mcr/index.html

 # Citation